-Celebration is a project that came to live naturally or even surprisingly during my third-year of study at the Glasgow School of Art when I have been working a lot as an event photographer to support my art career.
+Celebration is a project that came to life naturally or even surprisingly during my third year of study at the Glasgow School of Art when I have been working a lot as an event photographer to support my art career.

 As I have been busy with events, I had no time to make a project for a group exhibition.
 Instead, I thought I would search through my hard drive and commercial shots and try to find at least one good picture I could print for the show.
-When searching for that one photograph I’ve noticed something quite interesting.
-I was capturing the moments that were not really about celebrating the events themselves.
-The function room corners, where no one is dancing became almost like an empty theatre sets and the feeling that if I would just slightly move my camera I would capture a big group of people dancing or eating, was something that fascinates me about photography.
-The ability to present the situation within one frame, with no sound, with no description of what’s happening next to it.
-Just one frame, for the viewer’s imagination, to make a story of the moment.
-I’ve been noticing that while taking pictures of kids during the big events, like the photographs of a girl lying down next to the buffet – taken on her parent’s wedding renewal.
-But these photographs were not showing kids having fun or dancing, but escaping into their own fantasy, careless, doing whatever they want to do.
+When searching for that one photograph, I noticed something quite interesting.
+I was capturing the moments that were not about celebrating the events themselves.
+The function room corners, where no one was dancing, became almost like an empty theatre set, and the feeling that if I would slightly move my camera, I would capture a big group of people dancing or eating was something that fascinated me about photography.
+The ability to present the situation within one frame, with no sound or description of what’s happening next to it.
+Just one frame for the viewer’s imagination to make a story of the moment.
+I’ve noticed that while taking pictures of kids during the big events, like the photographs of a girl lying down next to the buffet – taken on her parent’s wedding renewal.
+But these photographs did not show kids having fun or dancing, but escaping into their own fantasy, careless, doing whatever they wanted.
 (2017)

 AWARDS